snototter/tinkering-3d/README.md

 ## spice-caddy
 Used to store baking stuff in a teabag caddy - wanted to have a larger one for the big spice (refill) bags, too.

+## suction-adapter
+Adapters to connect tools with the workshop suction.

 ## utils
 Handy stuff, I might want to reuse.